CodeoNordic/just-another-calendar/documentation/init.md

 ### `contrastCheck` (boolean)
-Controls whether or not the built-in contrast checker should be used when displaying certain elements, such as the event and source filters, to try and optimize accessibility.
+Controls whether or not the built-in contrast checker should be used when displaying certain elements, such as the events and filters, to try and optimize accessibility.

 ```json
 {